 In this audio interface, we have two headphone preamps, to connect any of the best studio headphones, and a total of 28 inputs and 32 outputs.
 This huge channel count makes it perfect for professional use, especially for producers who have to record band music.
 At the front of the device, for the user’s convenience, MOTU has added two mic/line inputs and a color display.
 The rest of the channels and connectors are at the back.
 This rack-mountable audio interface can record high resolution sounds up to 24 bit / 192 kHz resolution.
 That quickly pumps it up to the premium class of audio interfaces.

 This is one of the fastest audio interfaces in the market.
 Among this list of audio interfaces discussed in this article, this one has the lowest latency.
 The manufacturer has put in extra though while constructing it, making it extra durable and sturdy.
 Circuitry and preamps are the most critical part of an audio interface.
 This particular audio interface has the best circuity among all.
 With the Thunderbolt 2 connectivity, it provides maximum bandwidth among the audio interfaces mentioned in this post.
 The quantum thunderbolt provides the ability to achieve 80 x 80 with the help of stacking technology.

-These were our top picks for the best thunderbolt audio interface in 2019!
+These were our top 8 picks for the best thunderbolt audio interfaces in 2020!

 Feel free to drop your comment below and let us know if you have purchased any of the above.